joshabell/AyersScienceFair/README.md

 The following information is designed to help you  prepare for the fair.

 It includes guidelines on how to pick a topic, create a project and display your project.

 This package also includes very important safety rules, including  limitations for animal projects.
 Please pay close attention to the safety rules and  limitations.
 All participants will be required to follow these important rules.

+If you have any questions along the way, please just ask.
+You can e-mail us any questions you have at info@AyersScienceFair.org

+We look forward to seeing your projects in March!

+ - *2016 Ayers Science Fair Committee*